tigressbailey/tigressbailey.github.io/_posts/2020-03-26-advanced-search-operators.markdown

 As an efficient developer, it is quite important to get the precise knowledge and learn.

-Google search operators can be used in this case.
+Search operators can be used in this case.

 I will list my collection and hope it helps!